1. Typography: The Voice of Data

 2018 Redesign: The first redesign in 17 years, replacing ITC Officina Display and New Eco.
 Art director Stephen Petch: "The new typefaces give pages an airier, less forbidding feel."

 Econ Sans has uniform stroke width for readability across all sizes - part of a multi-year effort to align web and print typography.
+Their line graphs and bar graphs are instantly recognizable.

 Logo Typography: Tribal Signaling